bitliner/FastCrud/README.md

 ### Use generic view to build quickly page that display models

 Use **setGenericViews(app,options)** to quickly define urls and corresponding routes to display models.
+It automatically generate corresponding urls, like:
+* /student/ (GET http method): url to list all Student models
+* /student/ (POST http method): url to create new Student model
+* /student/_id/ (GET http method): url to display a Details view about one Student model
+* and so on (...under construction...)

 Parameters are:
 * **app**: the app object defined normally in app.js file